 James Flanagan - James is honored to be a company member at The Hub.
 Stage credits include productions at Woolly Mammoth, Theatre J, Studio Theatre, Rep Stage, Everyman Theatre, New York Theatre Workshop, Taffety Punk's Bootleg Shakespeare, Longacre Lea Productions, Quotidian Theatre, Perseverance Theatre Alaska, Baltimore Shakespeare Festival, Chesapeake Shakespeare Co., Maryland Shakespeare Festival, VSA Arts, The Kennedy Center TYA, and others.
 He received his training at Towson University.

-Maria Vetsch - Maria Vetsch began costuming shows upon graduating from California State University, Long Beach, CA in 1990 with a degree in Clothing and Textile Design.
-Her career started with costuming entertainment shows for the Walt Disney Company in Anaheim, CA. While working for Disney, she taught Costume History at Orange Coast College in Costa Mesa, CA. Maria also costumed for Irvine Valley College Theatrefaire for Children and the Brea Theatre League.
-Her husband’s career brought her to VA where she began costuming for Fairfax County’s Westfield High School Theatre Program.
-She both designed and taught costume production, setup and maintenance for numerous plays from 2002 until 2010.
+Maria Vetsch - Maria began costuming shows upon graduating from California State University, Long Beach, CA in 1990 with a degree in Clothing and Textile Design.
+Her career began with costuming entertainment shows for both stage and film for the Walt Disney Company in Anaheim, CA. While working for Disney, she taught Costume History at Orange Coast College in Costa Mesa, CA. Maria also costumed for Irvine Valley College Theatrefaire for Children and the Brea Theatre League.
+Her husband’s career brought her to VA where she designed and taught costume production, setup and maintenance for numerous shows from 2002 until 2010 for the Fairfax County Public School Theatre Program.
 Maria has also costumed shows for the Keegan Theatre.
-She currently creates award winning dance costumes in northern Virginia.
 She has designed costumes for The Hub Theatre since its premiere show of Trunks in 2008.